liweijiang/academic-personal-website/content/travel/guest_lectures2024/index.md

 ---
-title: ✈️ I'll be attending the 2024 Bay Area Alignment Workshop at Santa Cruz from Oct 24-25, 2024!
+title: 💡 I'll be giving three guest lectures at UIUC, University of Pittsburgh and KAIST in Oct and Nov 2024!

 # event: Wowchemy Conference
 # event_url: https://example.org